mty22/krunker.io-translations/README.md

 This repo contains all the language files for Krunker.io

-If you wish to translate, you must find a buddy to work with for cross referencing.
+If you wish to translate, feel free to grab a copy of en.js (English), find a buddy and translate where possible.

 If you find an issue, please make sure that you create an issue:

 https://github.com/mty22/Krunker-Languages/issues

-Please submit a pull request to change or add.
+It's also worth having a once over for common issues.

-Contact frzn#1030 on Discord for assistance.
+If you are ready to push a change, please submit a pull request or ontact frzn#1030 on Discord or @frznmatt on Twitter for assistance.

 Known issues:
 - Issue with grammar https://github.com/mty22/Krunker-Languages/issues/1

 Translators: